Franchising: Operations

+· to distribute agreed amounts to each franchisee in proportion to the number of passengers who take the franchisee’s lift.

+Franchisees determine their capital investments after identifying and securing their preferred route, estimating potential patronage and revenue, balancing upfront infrastructure and ongoing operational costs against projected cash flow.
+Tickets to ride the ski lifts by the traveling public are bought only from DSS and the money raised is distributed to franchisees, in direct proportion to the number of passengers who travels on their lines.
+Franchisees’ financial viability depends on having relevant origin/destination characteristics to attract sufficient passenger volumes to use their lines, and by utilising infrastructure that is sufficiently economical to staff and operate.

+Upon acceptance of their proposed route by DSS, franchisees receive conditional title over their designated transport line.
+This becomes an asset that can be developed, borrowed against, or sold, subject to the franchisee’s compliance with the franchise agreement.
+This appears to be the only community franchise enterprise operating in the public transport field that has been identified and studied.

+The application of this business model to public transport was examined in 2013 by researchers at the Institute of Transport and Logistic Studies within the Business School of Sydney University, Australia (Emerson, 2016).
+This research focused on the organizational structure of ski lift operations in Italy, operated by Dolomiti SuperSki (DSS), where a central community requirement is an effective public ski lift system integral to the region's hiking and ski-based economy.

 Social franchises

 In recent years, the idea of franchising has been picked up by the social enterprise sector, which hopes to simplify and expedite the process of setting up new businesses.
 A number of business ideas, such as soap making, wholefood retailing, aquarium maintenance, and hotel operation have been identified as suitable for adoption by social firms employing disabled and disadvantaged people.

 The most successful examples are probably the Kringwinkel second-hand shops employing 5,000 people in Flanders, franchised by KOMOSIE, the CAP Markets, a steadily growing chain of 100 neighbourhood supermarkets in Germany. and the Hotel Tritone in Trieste, which inspired the Le Mat social franchise, now active in Italy and Sweden.

 Social franchising also refers to a technique used by governments and aid donors to provide essential clinical health services in the developing world.

 Social Franchise Enterprises objective is to achieve development goals by creating self sustainable activities by providing services and goods in un-served areas.
 They use the Franchise Model characteristics to deliver Capacity Building, Access to Market and Access to Credit/Finance.